 AODA Provider Directory by County — Alcohol and Other Drug Abuse (AODA) treatment encompasses a wide range of programs for individuals, family and friends affected by drug and alcohol abuse.
 Wisconsin community programs include detox centers, day treatment, inpatient/outpatient facilities, residential programs, and intervention/prevention efforts.

-Mental Health First Aid USA — Every day, the opioid epidemic claims about 116 American lives.
-That’s why Mental Health First Aid USA is ramping up its efforts for a better response.
-Tear down the barriers that prevent people from seeking and receiving help by talking about mental health and substance abuse.
+Mental Health First Aid USA — Get involved and make a difference.
+Mental Health First Aid teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders in your job and your community.
+Find courses and instructors and follow Mental Health First Aid’s stories, thoughts, and reflections on mental illness, drug abuse, self-harm, depression, anxiety, etc. Mental Health First Aid USA is ramping up its efforts for a better response to tearing down the barriers that prevent people from seeking and receiving help by talking about mental health and substance abuse.
 Knowing how to respond when someone tells you they’re NOT okay can change — or even save — a life!
 Notice when a person may need support.
 Learn, in particular, where you can direct people for appropriate help.
 Find ways to start and continue conversations about mental health and substance use: Watch this video on having that “Awkward Conversation.”
 Contact MHFAinfo@thenationalcouncil.org or call 888-244-8980, ext 4.

 Veterans Crisis Line: CALL THE NATIONAL LIFELINE at 1-800-273-8255, Press “1” OR Text 838255 — Responders at the Veterans Crisis Line are specially trained and experienced in helping Veterans of all ages and circumstances.
 From mental health issues that were never addressed to recent Veterans dealing with relationships or the transition back to civilian life.